For Professionals

 :

-• Special Book Pricing for Bulk Purchases Starting at 42% Off (Click Here for Pricing)
+• Special Discount Pricing for Medical Professionals (Click Here for Pricing)

 • A Free Copy of the CD Top Do's and Don'ts for Parenting Children with Health Issues and Other Special Needs (Click Here to Order Copy)

-• A Free DVD of The Five Essential E's for Raising Responsible Kids (Click to Order)
+• Free DVD of The Five Essential E's for Raising Responsible Kids (Click to Order)

 • Informational Brochures for your Patients (Click here to view)